Sandgate | Explore Brisbane's bayside beach

 Sandgate might just have Brisbane’s best seafood restaurants.
 The family-friendly Doug's Seafood Cafe has plenty of covered outdoor seating.
 As an alternative, you can pack a picnic blanket for alfresco dining along the esplanade.

-Sandgate Fishmonger has a gluten-free menu so it's a great option for people with dietary requirements.
+Sandgate Fishmonger offers a gluten-free menu.
+It’s a great choice for visitors with dietary requirements.
 Not to mention, their crispy batter is a winner!

-For a laid-back vibe, head to the Shorncliffe Yacht Club, the starting point of the annual Brisbane to Gladstone yacht race.
-Situated on the water, with a great menu, this stunning restaurant has a large grass area for kids to run around on.
+For a relaxed atmosphere, visit Shorncliffe Yacht Club, the starting point of the annual Brisbane to Gladstone yacht race.
+This waterfront restaurant offers a great menu and a large grassy area for kids to play.

 Fishing from Shorncliffe Pier